-This measure reports on factors to describe community functioning for Indigenous Australians.
+This measure reports on factors used to describe community functioning for Indigenous Australians.
 This is the ability and freedom of community members and communities to determine the context of their lives and translate capability into action (AHMAC 2017).

-Connectedness to Country, land and history; culture and identity: In 2014-15 in Victoria, 69% of Indigenous Australians aged 15 and over reported that they recognised their homelands, 57% identified with a clan or language group, and 52% had attended an Indigenous cultural event in the last 12 months.
+Connectedness to Country, land and history; culture and identity: In 2014-15 in South Australia, 75% of Indigenous Australians aged 15 and over reported that they recognised their homelands, 61% identified with a clan or language group, and 57% had attended an Indigenous cultural event in the last 12 months.

-Nationally, 74% of Indigenous Australians reported that they recognised their homelands, 62% identified with a clan or language group, and 63% had attended an Indigenous cultural event in the last 12 months (Table 1.13.12, Figure 1.13.1).
+Nationally in 2014-15, 74% of Indigenous Australians reported that they recognised their homelands, 62% identified with a clan or language group, and 63% had attended an Indigenous cultural event in the last 12 months (Table 1.13.12, Figure 1.13.1).

-Resilience: In 2014-15 in Victoria, 88% of Indigenous Australians aged 15 and over reported that they did not avoid situations due to past discrimination, 85% agreed that their doctor could be trusted and 67% agreed that the local school could be trusted, 96% had participated in sport, social or community activities in the last 12 months, and 33% of employed people said work allowed them to fulfil cultural responsibilities.
+Resilience: In 2014-15 in South Australia, 82% of Indigenous Australians aged 15 and over reported that they did not avoid situations due to past discrimination, 80% agreed that their doctor could be trusted and 69% agreed that the local school could be trusted, 95% had participated in sport, social or community activities in the last 12 months, and 40% of employed people said work allowed them to fulfil cultural responsibilities.

-Nationally, 86% of Indigenous Australians reported that they did not avoid situations due to past discrimination, 81% agreed that their doctor could be trusted and 70% agreed that the local school could be trusted, 97% had participated in sport, social or community activities in the last 12 months, and 41% of employed people said work allowed them to fulfil cultural responsibilities (Table 1.13.12, Figure 1.13.2).
+Nationally in 2014-15, 86% of Indigenous Australians reported that they did not avoid situations due to past discrimination, 81% agreed that their doctor could be trusted and 70% agreed that the local school could be trusted, 97% had participated in sport, social or community activities in the last 12 months, and 41% of employed people said work allowed them to fulfil cultural responsibilities (Table 1.13.12, Figure 1.13.2).

-Having a role, structure and routine: In 2014-15 in Victoria, 33% of Indigenous Australians 15 and over reported that they had lived in 1 dwelling in the last 12 months.
+Having a role, structure and routine: In 2014-15 in South Australia, 30% of Indigenous Australians aged 15 and over reported that they had lived in 1 dwelling in the last 12 months.

-Nationally, 32% of Indigenous Australians reported that they had lived in 1 dwelling in the last 12 months (Table 1.13.12).
+Nationally in 2014-15, 32% of Indigenous Australians reported that they had lived in 1 dwelling in the last 12 months (Table 1.13.12).

-Feeling safe: In 2014-15 in Victoria, 79% of Indigenous Australians aged 15 and over reported that they had not experienced physical or threatened violence in the last 12 months, 86% felt safe at home alone after dark, and 63% felt safe walking alone in the local area after dark.
+Feeling safe: In 2014-15 in South Australia, of Indigenous Australians aged 15 and over, 74% reported that they had not experienced physical or threatened violence in the last 12 months, 85% felt safe at home alone after dark, and 65% felt safe walking alone in the local area after dark.

-Nationally, 78% of Indigenous Australians reported that they had not experienced physical or threatened violence in the last 12 months, 87% felt safe at home alone after dark, and 68% felt safe walking alone in the local area after dark (Table 1.13.12, Figure 1.13.3).
+Nationally in 2014-15, 78% of Indigenous Australians reported that they had not experienced physical or threatened violence in the last 12 months, 87% felt safe at home alone after dark and 68% felt safe walking alone in the local area after dark (Table 1.13.12, Figure 1.13.3).

-Vitality: In 2014-15 in Victoria, 40% of Indigenous Australians aged 15 and over self-assessed their health status as excellent or very good, 62% had experienced low/moderate levels of psychological distress in the 4 weeks before the survey, 76% could easily get to places as needed and 91% accessed the internet in the last 12 months.
+Vitality: In 2014-15 in South Australia, 40% of Indigenous Australians aged 15 and over self-assessed their health status as excellent or very good, 66% had experienced low/moderate levels of psychological distress in the 4 weeks before the survey, 76% could easily get to places as needed and 78% accessed the internet in the last 12 months.

-Nationally, 40% of Indigenous Australians self-assessed their health status as excellent or very good, 67% experienced low/moderate levels of psychological distress in the 4 weeks before the survey, 75% could easily get to places as needed and 79% used the internet in the last 12 months (Table 1.13.12).
+Nationally in 2014-15, 40% of Indigenous Australians self-assessed their health status as excellent or very good, 67% experienced low/moderate levels of psychological distress in the 4 weeks before the survey, 75% could easily get to places as needed and 79% used the internet in the last 12 months (Table 1.13.12).

-Figure 1.13.2: Proportion of Indigenous Australians aged 15 and over: resilience, Victoria and Australia, 2014-15
+Figure 1.13.1: Proportion of Indigenous Australians aged 15 and over: connectedness to Country, land and history, and culture and identity, South Australia and Australia, 2014-15

-Figure 1.13.3: Proportion of Indigenous Australians aged 15 and over: feeling safe, Victoria and Australia, 2014-15
+Figure 1.13.2: Proportion of Indigenous Australians aged 15 and over: resilience, South Australia and Australia, 2014-15